Ray0737/M.4_Final_Project/README.md

 ## Purpose:

 This application is made for the purpose of assisting people who can't remember tasks, schedules, or events or keep messing it up.
-Since most people when they get assigned a task they wwill just remember the task in their head.
+Since most people when they get assigned a task they will just remember the task in their head.
 However in the end of the day, they eventually ended up forgetting about it.

 Example Situation: